Rainham, Kent: Amenities

 The parish church is dedicated to St Margaret; the Roman Catholic church to St Thomas of Canterbury.

 Facilities

 Rainham has a small shopping area, including the Rainham Shopping Centre precinct, with a few major shops.
 The precinct was built in the 1970s after the old church school building was demolished.
 The school originally opened in 1846 it was a community centre for the last few years of its life.
 The school (St Margaret's) had moved to the old senior school building in Orchard Street in 1967.

 Rainham is home to the first ever oast house theatre, where the Rainham Theatrical Society (RaTS) puts on regular performances.

+The Oast Community Centre is another oast house that has been redesigned for a new purpose.
+It is situated next door to Rainham train station, and is independently run by the Rainham & Wigmore Community Association.
+The facility hosts many events, mainly to help benefit the local community, with activities such as afternoon teas, dancing and choirs.
+The venue has also hosted music events with names such as Bez, from the Happy Mondays, and Tom Meighan of Kasabian using the venue.

 Local media

 Newspapers

 Local newspapers for Rainham include the Medway Messenger, published by the KM Group.
 The area also has free newspapers in the Medway Extra (KM Group) and yourmedway (KOS Media).

 In 2011 Medway News and Medway Standard, both published by Kent Regional News and Media were closed.